 So I thought I'd illustrate the kind of time it takes to make even one standard horror prop, a severed head.
 (Nevermind the prep on how the head is going to come off in the first place, this is just the head prop itself.)

 This is Mel Heflin, an actress in a role that requires decapitation. the head itself will be shown on display in closeup, so I couldn't just toss a wig on a mannequin head and call it a day.
-So I had to schedule a time for her to come over to my studio in Ormond Beach so I could take a lifecast of her face.
+So I had to schedule a time for her to come over to my studio so I could take a lifecast of her face.
 (Time note: busy actors can't always just drop everything and rush right over, and she lives almost 100 miles away from me.)

 I'm using lifecasting silicone for her rather than the more common alginate because I knew I wasn't going to be able to pour a positive right away.
 The whole process of capturing her likeness in a mold took about an hour.